BigPolarBear1/factorization_v3/README.md

 Secondly, we should take the square root over a prime field.
 This reduces the size needed for the modulus and will also massively boost performance.

 Give me a few days now to address these issues, and you'll see ;).

+Update: Ah lol, I see how it works now.
+We just need to get the modulus big enough, then most of those coefficient combinations will work since we are now garantueed to be at the correct i value